RPGroup-PBoC/mpi-pboc/2024/overview.md

 | 19:00 -- 21:00 | Computational tutorial |

 ## Exit Assignment
-This assignment is entirely optional; however, should you choose to do any or all of it, we would love to read your thoughts.
-Please send your responses to us at:
+[Exit Assignment]({{ site.baseurl }}/2024/assets/exit_assignment.pdf): This assignment is entirely optional; however, should you choose to do any or all of it, we would love to read your thoughts.
+Please send your responses to our emails, as listed under the "PEOPLE" page.
-• phillips@pboc.caltech.edu
-• kondev@brandeis.edu
-• aduarte@caltech.edu
-• kian@caltech.edu